dsanson/Pandoc.tmbundle/README.markdown

 ## Language ##

 For the Language syntax, I shamelessly stole Fletcher Penney's [MultiMarkdown Bundle](http://fletcherpenney.net/multimarkdown/multimarkdown_bundle_for_textm/), which is a slightly modified version of the syntax file from the original Markdown plugin.
 Since several of the MMD extensions are the same as the Pandoc extensions, this works okay.
-I've made a few changes, but I've made no attempt to systematically change it to account for differences between Pandoc's extensions to Markdown and MMD's extensions to Markdown.
+I've made a few changes, but I've lost track of what they were, and I've made no attempt to systematically change it to account for differences between Pandoc's extensions to Markdown and MMD's extensions to Markdown.

 I find that Fletcher Penney's [MultiMarkdown Theme](http://files.fletcherpenney.net/MultiMarkdown.tmTheme.zip)  works reasonably well with the modified language file.